green-code-initiative/creedengo-python/README.md

 - install different creedengo plugins with Marketplace (inside admin panel of SonarQube)

 Then you can use Python test project repository to test the environment : see README.md of [Python test project](https://github.com/green-code-initiative/creedengo-python-test-project)

-Finally, you can directly use a [all-in-one docker-compose](https://github.com/green-code-initiative/creedengo-common/blob/main/doc/INSTALL.md#start-sonarqube-if-first-time)

 🛒 Distribution
 ------------------